zhiyuoe/shadowagent/docs/discussion.md

 ---

-## Game designer's toolkit
+## Coping with reinforcement learning

-From our implementation process, we found that
+From our implementation process, we found that RL has both  uncontrollable

 Therefore, rather than making assumptions about

 ---

-## Coping with reinforcement learning - what can be controlled?

----

 ##  Game designer's toolkit

+### Start with something simple and small

+### Don't fix the rules and game mechanics too early

+### Always prototype the ideas to see how it works

+### Making the unpredictable fun for players

+### Get comfortable about staying in the uncomfortable

 ---